ng-Classic/ng-classic/aio/content/guide/zone.md

 Typically, updates occur for one of the following reasons:

 1. Component initialization.
-    For example, when bootstrapping an Angular application, Angular loads the bootstrap component and triggers the [ApplicationRef.tick()](api/core/ApplicationRef#tick) to call change detection and View Rendering.
+    For example, when bootstrapping an Angular Classicapplication, Angular Classicloads the bootstrap component and triggers the [ApplicationRef.tick()](api/core/ApplicationRef#tick) to call change detection and View Rendering.

 1. Event listener.
-    The DOM event listener can update the data in an Angular component and also trigger change detection, as in the following example.
+    The DOM event listener can update the data in an Angular Classiccomponent and also trigger change detection, as in the following example.

     <code-example header="src/app/click-me.component.ts" path="user-input/src/app/click-me.component.ts" region="click-me-component"></code-example>